 When you turn 18, you can apply for a credit card, but if you're just starting out, you might not have the credit score required to qualify for a traditional card.
 You could instead consider a secured credit card.
 These cards are designed specifically for people who are just starting out on their credit journey and haven't built up the kind of payment history you need to develop a strong credit score.

 How secured credit cards work

 A secured credit card is a type of credit card that requires a security deposit paid by the cardholder in advance.
 The amount of the security deposit typically serves as the credit limit.
-So, if you provide a $500 in your secured credit card account, you will likely have a $500 credit limit.
+So, if you provide a $500 in your secured credit card account, you'll likely have a $500 credit limit.
 It's important to review the terms that come with that card, such as fees, interest rates, and the security deposit.